-Target 14: ECDC works effectively with the Commission, World Health Organization and other agencies to promote the development of a European policy environment that supports maintenance and development of effective Member State surveillance systems and avoids overlap or duplication.
+Target 14: ECDC works effectively with the Commission, World Health Organization and other agencies to promote the development of a European culture that supports maintenance and development of effective Member State surveillance systems and avoids overlap or duplication.

-The right policy environment will enable European-level policies, programmes, targets, and applied research projects that support the maintenance and development of Member States' surveillance systems and collaboration in these areas between countries.
+The right culture will enable European-level policies, programmes, targets, and applied research projects that support the maintenance and development of Member States' surveillance systems and collaboration in these areas between countries.
 Avoiding duplication of reporting will increase efficiency.

-- 1 ECDC contributes to relevant public health policy and programme development initiatives of the Commission and promotes those that would be of most benefit to Member States. - 2 ECDC gives advice on, brokers and facilitates suitable projects, including applied research, that would benefit the Member States. - 3 ECDC works closely with the Commission, WHO and other agencies to coordinate reporting requirements for Member States - 4 ECDC provides technical advice on training for key staff working with the surveillance system, including incountry assessments where required.
+- 1 ECDC acts as a voice of advocacy for the public health value of surveillance, providing clear evidence in support of its advocacy and for the further strengthening and development of EU capacity in surveillance. - 2 ECDC gives advice on and facilitates suitable projects, including applied research, that would benefit the Member States. - 3 ECDC works closely with the Commission, WHO and other agencies to promote and coordinate the requirements made of Member States for reporting of data. - 4 ECDC provides technical advice on training for key staff working with the surveillance system, including in-country assessments where required.

-Member States should benefit substantially from having a more focused, supportive and efficient European communicable disease policy environment.
+Member States should benefit substantially from a European culture more supportive of communicable disease surveillance.
 For some initiatives, Member States may be expected to commit some local resources to set up systems in order to avoid duplication of reporting.
 However, the reduction of any duplication of data requests will certainly have a positive impact by making more efficient use of the meagre surveillance budgets in the Member States.